UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04.md

 When the detector’s data part is inside the box and it is connected to a USB-C power source, the device will initiate charging while continuing its particle detection operations.

 Conversely, if the data part is outside the box and a USB connection is established, the detector switches to a mass-storage mode.
 This mode allows for data transfer to your computer, but the particle detection function is inactive during this period.
-In this mode LED3 (green) is continuously lit-up.
+In this mode LED3 (green) is continuously lit.

 ## Measured data read-out (enforcing mass-storage mode)
 Mass-storage mode is automatically activated when the data unit (BATDATUNIT01) is the USB-C connected and , when the digital part is detached from the detection part (i.e., the module is removed from the AIRDOS04 box).
 This feature simplifies the process of accessing and managing the data stored in the detector, as it removes the need for manual activation of mass-storage mode.
 Functions as a mass-storage device, allowing for straightforward data transfer/read-out.